Jan Nowakowski

-Jan Nowakowski (born 17 May 1994) is a Polish professional volleyball player, a bronze medallist at the 2015 European League and named the Best Middle Blocker of the tournament.
-At the professional club level, he plays for LUK Lublin.
+Jan Nowakowski (born 17 May 1994) is a Polish professional volleyball player who plays as a middle blocker for Ślepsk Malow Suwałki.

 Personal life

-He has a younger sister Pola (born 1996), who is also a volleyball player.
+He has a younger sister, Pola (born 1996), who is also a volleyball player.
 On 25 December 2015, he became engaged to Martyna Grajber.

 Career

 National team

 In 2012 played at CEV U21 European Championship 2012, where Polish junior team took 6th place.
 In 2015 he was appointed to team B of Polish national team led by Andrzej Kowal.
 Nowakowski took part in 1st edition of 2015 European Games.
 On August 14, 2015 he achieved first medal as national team player – bronze of European League.
 His national team won 3rd place match against Estonia (3–0).
 He also received individual award for Best Middle Blocker of the tournament.